 Our partner, Bioprojet completed a Phase 3 trial in pediatric patients with narcolepsy and submitted the trial data to the European Medicines Agency (the "EMA") seeking approval for a pediatric narcolepsy indication.
-In January 2023, Bioprojet received an approval a positive opinion from the European Medical Agency's ("EMA") EMA's Committee for Medicinal Products for Human Use ("CHMP") and in March 2023, the EMA granted approval for a pediatric the marketing authorization of WAKIX for the treatment of narcolepsy indication.
-We are working within children 6 and older.
-Based on the data from the positive Phase 3 trial conducted by Bioprojet, towards the submission to the FDA of a supplemental NDA we submitted an sNDA for pediatric narcolepsy which in December 2023.
-On February 21, 2024, we plan announced that the FDA has granted priority review of our pediatric narcolepsy sNDA and has set a Prescription Drug User Fee Act, or target action date, of June 21, 2024.
+In January 2023, Bioprojet received a positive opinion from the EMA's Committee for Medicinal Products for Human Use ("CHMP") and in March 2023, the EMA granted approval for the marketing authorization of WAKIX for the treatment of narcolepsy with or without cataplexy in children six and older.
+Based on the data from the positive Phase 3 trial conducted by Bioprojet, we submitted an sNDA for pediatric narcolepsy in December 2023.
+On February 21, 2024 June 24, 2024, we announced that the FDA has granted priority review approved our sNDA for WAKIX for the treatment of our EDS in pediatric narcolepsy sNDA patients six years of age and has set a Prescription Drug User Fee Act, or target action date, of June 21, 2024. older with narcolepsy.

-We remain committed to submit in the fourth quarter of 2023.
-In addition, we made progress with FDA in gaining alignment on the requirements for obtaining pediatric exclusivity for WAKIX which we.
-The initiation of the PWS Phase 3 registration trial, the TEMPO study, and pediatric narcolepsy sNDA are actively pursuing, supportive of our efforts in obtaining pediatric exclusivity for WAKIX.
+We remain committed to obtaining pediatric exclusivity for WAKIX.
+The initiation of the PWS Phase 3 registrational trial, the TEMPO study, and the approval for EDS in pediatric narcolepsy sNDA are supportive of our efforts in obtaining pediatric exclusivity for WAKIX.

-We are actively working also seek to expand our pipeline through the acquisition of additional assets that focus on addressing the unmet needs of patients living with rare neurological diseases as well as patients living with other neurological diseases who have unmet medical needs.
+We also seek to expand our pipeline through the acquisition of additional assets that focus on addressing the unmet needs of patients living with rare neurological diseases as well as patients living with other neurological diseases who have unmet medical needs.
 We are targeting assets that will allow us to further leverage the expertise and infrastructure that we have successfully built at Harmony so we can optimize the benefit of internal synergies.
 Consistent with this objective, in July 2022, we entered into a License and Commercialization Agreement (the "2022 LCA") with Bioprojet whereby we obtained exclusive rights to manufacture, develop and commercialize one or more new products based on pitolisant in the United States and Latin America, with the potential to add additional indications and formulations upon the agreement of both parties.
-The 2022 LCA has We have made progress in the potential to generate new intellectual property and extend the pitolisant franchise.
-We are co-developing the development of two new formulations of pitolisant, with Bioprojet Next Gen 1 ("NG1") and work is ongoing.
-One Next Gen 2 ("NG2").
+We have made progress in the development of two new formulations of pitolisant, Next Gen. 1 Pitolisant Gastro-resistant ("NG1" Pitolisant GR) and Next Gen. 2 Pitolisant High Dose ("NG2" Pitolisant HD).
 Both formulations entered clinical studies in the fourth quarter of 2023.
-We received data from the formulations was dosed in a phase 1 pharmacokinetic NG1 pilot bioequivalence study, which supports further development of NG1.
-We anticipate data from the NG2 pilot pharmacokinetics study in healthy volunteers the second half of 2024.
-These formulations are expected to generate new IP to extend the pitolisant franchise out beyond 2040.
+We received data from the NG1 Pitolisant GR pilot bioequivalence study, which supports further development of NG1 Pitolisant GR.
+We anticipate received data from the NG2 Pitolisant HD pilot pharmacokinetics study in June 2024, which also supports advancing this development program toward pivotal trials.
+Provisional patents have been filed for both of these formulations with the second half of 2024.
+These formulations are expected potential for patent protection to generate new IP to extend the pitolisant franchise out beyond 2040. mid-2040's.